How to Reduce Urea Levels in Blood with Diet?

 Answer:

 For a urea-reducing diet, you can drink herbal teas for best results.
-Dandelion tea and nettle tea are the best herbal teas to reduce urea.
-These teas have diuretic properties.
+Dandelion and nettle tea are the best.
+You can drink a cup in the morning.
 It can help flush out waste products through frequent urine from the body.
 These teas have zero calories.
 So, add them to your diet for instant relief.

 4. Question: